Keller Rohrback L.L.P. Files First Suit of Its Kind by Plaintiff Nation Against United States for Treaty Breach

 On July 13, 2015, The Marshall Islands filed an appeal in the United States Court of Appeals for the Ninth Circuit, following the District Court’s decision to grant Defendant’s Motion to Dismiss Plaintiff’s Complaint.

-Keller Rohrback L.L.P. is headquartered in Seattle with offices in Phoenix, New York, and Santa Barbara and has successfully represented individuals, classes, business entities, and governments, in vast, multiparty, multidistrict litigation, against some of the most powerful entities worldwide, including ExxonMobil, JP Morgan Chase, Bank of America, Deutsche Bank, and Microsoft.
+Keller Rohrback L.L.P. is headquartered in Seattle with offices in Phoenix, New York, Oakland, Missoula, and Santa Barbara.
+The firm has successfully represented individuals, classes, business entities, and governments, in vast, multiparty, multidistrict litigation, against some of the most powerful entities worldwide, including ExxonMobil, JP Morgan Chase, Bank of America, Deutsche Bank, and Microsoft.

 Plaintiffs’ Notice of Appeal – 04/02/2015